logo

 Step 2: Choose a model of interest

-• Users will then be prompted to choose a model of interest for a model run.
+• First, users will be prompted to choose a model of interest for a model run.

-• Select a model from the ‘model gallery’ based on the type of task - such as video classification, video object detection, and video segmentation.
+• Then, select a model from the ‘model gallery’ based on the type of task - such as video classification, video object detection, and video segmentation.

 • To locate a specific model, users can browse the models displayed in the list, search for a specific model by name, or select individual scenario tags to show the appropriate models available for the machine-learning task.